japila-books/apache-spark-internals/docs/local/index.md

 Tasks are not re-executed on failure in local mode (unless <<masterURL, local-with-retries master URL>> is used).

-The xref:scheduler:TaskScheduler.adoc[task scheduler] in local mode works with link:local/spark-LocalSchedulerBackend.adoc[LocalSchedulerBackend] task scheduler backend.
+The scheduler:TaskScheduler.md[task scheduler] in local mode works with local/spark-LocalSchedulerBackend.md[LocalSchedulerBackend] task scheduler backend.

 == [[masterURL]] Master URL

-You can run Spark in local mode using `local`, `local[n]` or the most general `local[*]` for link:spark-deployment-environments.adoc#master-urls[the master URL].
+You can run Spark in local mode using `local`, `local[n]` or the most general `local[*]` for spark-deployment-environments.md#master-urls[the master URL].

 The URL says how many threads can be used in total: